Motherhood in the messy moments

-Tonight, as I bathed my exhausted little one, I was thinking about what a privilege it is to be a mother, even during the lows of tummy bugs and teething.
+Tonight, as I bathed my exhausted little one, I was thinking about what a privilege motherhood is, even during the lows of tummy bugs and teething.
 Go with me here…

 Cleaning up vomit, stripping down a poo-soaked toddler, or holding them tight whilst they’re so frustrated they don’t know what else to do but bite, are not the glamorous parts of motherhood, but they are ones that are a privilege.